BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 - [ ] - As an user I can easily tell what the page is all about
   - _There's a short description with the text and two's buttons `join us a coach` `join as a mentor`_

-#### Volunteer require part

-- [ ]- As an user I can find why should I volunteer in HYF -_There's is clear information with text and small images_

 #### Volunteers